The Board Game Collection

 Time: 30-120 minutes

-Not a full entry on this list because it is in essence, Gloomhaven Lite.
-Not just physically smaller, but quicker to play and with less fuss.
+This isn’t a full entry on this list because it is in essence Gloomhaven Lite.
+It’s not just physically smaller, but quicker to play and with less fuss.
 You play as one of four characters in events that precede Gloomhaven, meaning you can try it out with Jaws of the Lion, and move on to Gloomhaven.
 It’s also lighter on legacy elements but wholly embraces the campaign aspect of legacy games.
 There’s no huge loss on the smaller scale though, the gameplay has been lauded across the board, and if you prefer to keep your dining table for actual food instead of ongoing Gloomhaven, opt for Jaws of the Lion instead (and then get Gloomhaven.
 Then Frosthaven!)

 Zombie Kidz: Evolution